by Tassanawan Malai |

 Highlights:

-- Feeding the elephants their favorite snacks, bananas
+• Feeding them their favorite snacks, bananas.

-- Enjoy watching them bathe and play in the water
+• Enjoy watching them bathe and play in the water.

-- Prepare your own Thai lunch
+• Prepare your own Thai lunch.

 Happy Elephant Home is a pretty little elephant sanctuary in northern Thailand’s Mae Taeng District, home to 2 Asian elephants, 42 and 48 years old, rescued from elephant riding tourism.
 The owner has built a sanctuary where she feeds and cares for the animals.
 It’s amazing to see how much love they’ve.